Wonchan-Kim/Obsidian_CS/School/CMPT454/Assignment 2.md

 For Pass 2, the final merge, we read the $320{,}000$ pages from Pass 1.
 We remove the final 20% of duplicates and write the final result of $0.8 \times 320{,}000 = 256{,}000$ pages.
 The I/O cost for Pass 2 is $320{,}000$ (read) $+$ $256{,}000$ (write) $=$ $576{,}000$ I/Os.

 Therefore, the final totals are: Pass 0: $1{,}400{,}000$ I/Os, Pass 1: $720{,}000$ I/Os, and Pass 2: $576{,}000$ I/Os, for a total of $2{,}696{,}000$ I/Os.
 The final output size is $256{,}000$ pages.

+---
+## Q5
+There is no need to touch the full page relation R, as we can get the answer by only reading the B+tree index.
+The query needs only A and B, and the index key (A,B,C) already has the data.
+Since the index is sorted by (A,B,C), all the identical (A,B) pairs are already next to each other, which makes handling the 'DISTINCT' trivial.
+To find the cost, we can just calculate the size of the index's leaf pages.
+The original records are 4 attributes, and the index entires are 3 attributes.
+Since all attributes are the same size, the index